 To practice mindfulness you focus on the particular task you are doing.
 If you are not doing anything focus on how your body feels or on your breathing.
 Read more about mindfulness techniques here.

 Socialising and communication are basic human needs.
-Looking after your wellbeing can help you to feel better able to manage withdrawal symptoms.
 Feeling connected with other people can help you to deal with cravings for cigarettes.
 You can talk to people about what you are going through and they might be able to help you feel more supported.
+People with a support network are more likely to be successful with quitting smoking or vaping.

 Socialising can help boost your mental health.
 When you are feeling mentally well you might feel better able to cope with cravings and feel more determined to keep on track.
 Some people like to socialise more than others.
 Don’t force yourself to socialise if you don’t want to.
 Just try to be conscious to look after your need for human interaction.

-Be careful socialising if it is with people who smoke, or in an environment which you might associate with smoking.
+Be careful socialising if it is with people who smoke or vape, or in an environment which you might associate with smoking or vaping.
 Try to avoid these situations while you are going through withdrawal symptoms.

 Keep a quit diary